mattiaserlo/sessionserver/README.md

 sessionserver
 =============
-This is a lightweight server app for letting clients create and join sessions, and send messages between each other.
+This is a lightweight server app for letting clients create and join sessions, and let clients who are in the same session send messages between each other.
 Suitable applications are simple multiplayer games, chat applications, etc.
+The server uses Socket.IO for communication, i.e. communication goes through TCP.

 Short terminology: